 Themes are a collection of files, which determine the graphical display & design of your website.
 These files are called templates, which can greatly improve the feel and look of your website.

-So once you have a domain name and your hosting has been taken care off, you need to decide on how your website/blog should look.
-For that purpose WordPress, themes come really handy.
+So once you have a domain name and a hosting server to place your website on, you need to focus on how your website/blog should look like.
+For that purpose, themes come really handy.

 - Font size

 - Colors scheme

 Themes save you the trouble of starting from scratch and all that coding.